What does Greek word omicron mean?

 Alpha and beta remain variants of concern, alongside the variant that was first discovered in Brazil — gamma, the lambda variant that was found in Peru and the globally dominant variant that originated in India — delta.

-There have been other variants that did not raise such concerns, including mu, zeta, eta, theta, iota, kappa and epsilon.
+There have been other variants that did not raise such immediate concerns but were named as “variants of interest”, to be assessed.
+These have included mu, zeta, eta, theta, iota, kappa and epsilon.

+“No country should be stigmatised for detecting and reporting variants,” the WHO’s Covid-19 technical lead, Maria Van Kerkhove, tweeted when the Greek alphabet system was announced.

+Ms Van Kerkhove said in an interview at the time that if more than 24 significant variants are identified and the WHO runs out of Greek letters, then a new naming programme will be announced.

 Why were nu and xi skipped?